top of page

 Biography

-MAREO (Mario Rodríguez Echeverry, b.
-1981) is a multidisciplinary artist whose practice is situated at the intersection of abstraction, landscape, and metaphysical inquiry.
-Born in Mexico City, raised in Colombia, and based in Barcelona, he works across painting, sculpture, digital media, and large scale installation.
-His work investigates the relationships between matter, light, space, and spiritual transformation, developing a visual language through which natural phenomena are transposed into contemplative and symbolic form.
+Mareo (Mario Rodríguez Echeverry, b.
+1981) is a multidisciplinary artist whose practice operates at the intersection of abstraction, landscape, and spatial perception.
+Born in Mexico City, raised in Colombia, and based in Barcelona, he works across painting, sculpture, digital media, and large-scale installation.

 Over the past decade, Mareo has presented sixteen solo exhibitions and participated in numerous international fairs, festivals, and art projects across North America, Latin America, the Middle East, Asia, and Europe.
 Notable projects include the land art initiative Arte nel Bosco in Italy (2016), Viaggio at Palazzo Ferrero (2018), Carré Latin at the Palais Royal in Paris (2018), the Sharjah Islamic Arts Festival (2018 and 2019), Illumia in Miami (2021), and Portals, a solo exhibition featuring four installations at Valletta Contemporary, Malta (2021).
-In 2022, he presented a site specific installation for the Istanbul Triennial in a historic fortress, participated in a group exhibition at Hexton Gallery in Aspen alongside works by Christo and Jeanne Claude, and exhibited a large scale installation at the Times Art Museum in Beijing.
-In 2024, he created a monumental sixty meter high light installation at a former power plant for the Inota Festival in Hungary and inaugurated a solo exhibition at LOAD Digital Art Gallery in Barcelona.
-In 2025, he received the ROOM Diseño Award in the Art category at Matadero Madrid.
+In 2022, he presented a site-specific installation for the Istanbul Triennial in a historic fortress and exhibited a large-scale installation at the Times Art Museum in Beijing.
+In 2024, he created a sixty-meter-high light installation at a former power plant for the Inota Festival in Hungary and inaugurated a solo exhibition at LOAD Digital Art Gallery in Barcelona.
+In 2025, he received the ROOM Diseño Award in the Art category at Matadero Madrid, and in 2026 he will inaugurate a permanent large-scale installation at the Black Gold Museum in Riyadh, Saudi Arabia.

 Animation presented at lOAD Gallery.
 Barcelona.
 2024